balex89/sudoku-solver/README.md

 python src/solver.py path/to/sudoku-file
 ```
 The script attempts to solve it and (if task seems valid) writes the solution to `path/to/sudoku-file-solution`.

-*WARNING: Work on algorithms are in progress.
-Might not crack hard puzzles.*

 ## Sudoku File Format Requirements